Lochlanna/nexusq2/README.md

 # NexusQ
-*A fast buffered multi-producer, multi-consumer queue written in rust*
+*A fast bounded multi-producer, multi-consumer queue written in rust*

 ### Why use it?